kenchrcum/wasabi-s3-operator/helm/wasabi-s3-provider/README.md

-# Wasabi S3 Provider Helm Chart
+# Wasabi S3 Operator Helm Chart

-This Helm chart deploys the Wasabi S3 Provider Operator to a Kubernetes cluster.
+This Helm chart deploys the Wasabi S3 Operator Operator to a Kubernetes cluster.

 ## Prerequisites